Financial Services FAQ

 Singing River Health System has ways to help our patients.
 If you need help, please call the hospital financial services office.
 Below are some of the ways we can help.

 Hospital Financial Assistance

-Singing River Health System provides free or reduced price care if you are a Jackson County resident and qualify based on your income.
+Singing River Health System provides free or reduced price care to Mississippi gulf coast residents, if you qualify based on your income.
 Financial assistance can help with hospital bills for inpatient or outpatient care.
 Our staff will help you find out if you qualify for financial assistance and help is offered to people with and without insurance.